 While many cases of Lyme disease result in a full recovery with the help of antibiotics, others do not, especially if the infection is discovered later on.

 When Lyme disease goes untreated, severe symptoms may develop.
-Some examples include heart palpitations or heart conduction problems, joint swelling, extreme fatigue and memory loss, pain or numbness in the hands or feet, and many others.
+Some examples include chronic joint pain and swelling, extreme fatigue and memory loss, pain or numbness in the hands or feet, heart palpitations or heart conduction problems, and many others.
 Consequently, getting tested and receiving treatment is imperative.

 A 2012 case report titled “Hyperbaric Oxygen Therapy as an Effective Adjunctive Treatment for Chronic Lyme Disease” details successful treatment of a case of chronic Lyme with HBOT and the mechanisms by which this natural therapy provides relief for patients.
 It explains that, “inhibiting bacterial metabolic functions by increasing the generation of oxygen-free radicals, enhancing leukocytes to kill bacteria by facilitating the oxygen-dependent peroxidase system, and improving the oxygen-dependent transport of certain antibiotics, have been determined to be efficacious.”

 Promising research such as the aforementioned are greatly beneficial to patients seeking additional ways to find relief from Lyme disease.
 The use of HBOT can be a powerful, natural, adjunct to their Lyme disease treatment for help with their related ailments.